Mashwani: Culture

 Mashwanis are very friendly and are famous for their hospitality.
-The majority of Mashwanis are Pashto speakers, hence follow Pakhtun culture and adhere to the Pakhtunwali codes.
-They wear pashtun traditional dress shalwar kameez.
-Women cover their head with a shawl while males usually wear kufi, Peshawari cap, turban, Sindhi cap, or pakul as traditional headgear and Peshawari Chappal as footwear.
+The majority of Mashwanis are Pashto speakers, hence follow Pakhtun culture.
+They wear Pashtun traditional dress shalwar kameez.
+Women cover their head with a shawl while males usually wear kufi, Peshawari cap, turban, Sindhi cap, or pakol as traditional headgear and Peshawari Chappal as footwear.
 They are Muslims and follow Islam as their religion.